 Yes, saves can be imported from a real PlayStation 3 system using the standard USB flash drive transfer method.
 Due to how the user account system works on a real PlayStation 3 system, in some cases, you may need to re-sign your save.
 For more information on how to manage your save data within RPCS3, please refer to the Quickstart Guide.

-As long as the platform is powerful enough to emulate the PlayStation 3, most likely yes.
-At the moment we only target Windows and Linux. macOS is not supported at the moment because it only supports up to OpenGL 4.1 and it currently doesn't support Vulkan or DirectX 12 either.
+As long as the platform is powerful enough to emulate the PlayStation 3, probably yes.
+At the moment we only target Windows and Linux. macOS is not supported at the moment because it only supports up to OpenGL 4.1 and doesn't support Vulkan either.
 The same applies to additional features.
-If they are reasonable and are requested by enough people, we will most likely agree and implement the feature.
-For now, we consider the emulator itself our biggest priority rather than all the other secondary features such as multiple languages, higher rendering resolutions, PlayStation Move support, etc.
+If they are reasonable and are requested by enough people, we will most likely agree and implement it.
+For now, we consider the emulator itself our biggest priority rather than all the other secondary features such as GUI translations, higher rendering resolutions, PlayStation Move support, etc.

-That's awesome, contributions are always welcome!
-Please start by forking the project, then read the wiki pages (Especially Coding Style and Developer Information), find something you want to add or improve (Broken games, bugs, missing features, roadmap targets, etc.), work on it, test your changes and send a pull request.
-Feel free to ask any questions you have for the developers on the Forums or our Discord server.
+That's awesome, contributions are welcome!
+Check the Coding Style Guidelines, and Developer Information.
+Find something you want to implement or improve (such as broken games, bugs, missing features, Roadmap goals, etc.), work on it, test your changes and send a Pull Request.
+If you have any questions, hit us up on our Discord Server in the #development channel.

-You can submit through the GitHub Issue Tracker (Development-related issues) or the through Forums (General questions, support and commercial / homebrew games discussion).
-Please be sure to follow the guidelines before sending anything:
+Good, you can do it through the GitHub Issue Tracker (development-related issues) or the Forums (general questions, support and commercial/homebrew games discussion).
+Please be sure to follow these guidelines before sending anything:

-• Check if the issue is meaningful for the team (e.g. GTA V doesn't work is obvious and therefore useless).
+• Check if the issue is meaningful for the team (e.g. The Last of Us doesn't work is obvious and therefore useless);

-• Search older issues/threads to see if your issue was already submitted.
+• Search older issues/forum threads to see if your issue was already submitted;

-• Please use an understandable English.
-It doesn't need to be perfect, but clear enough to understand your message.
+• Use understandable English.
+It doesn't need to be perfect, but clear enough to understand your message;

 • While reporting issues, don't forget to include details about your system (OS, CPU, GPU, etc.), as well as the RPCS3.log file.